 - Drain the cherries, collect the juice and set aside about 10 beautiful cherries for the decoration.

 - Separate 80 ml of the juice.
 Mix the cornstarch with 2 tablespoons of the juice.
-Boil remaining juice with 1 tbsp icing sugar.
+Boil remaining juice with 1 tablespoon icing sugar.
 Stir in the stewed starch, add cherries.
 Let cool down.

 - Cut the bottom of the cake twice horizontally - either with a large sharp knife or a crossed string.
 Beat the cream until stiff, pour in creamy and powdered sugar.

 - Place the bottom cake on a cake plate.
 Using a piping bag, spray a cream ring as a "border".
 Spread half of the thickened cherries on the cake base, spread with about a quarter of the cream.
 Put on the second floor and do the same: spray cream as a border, spread cherries and a quarter of the cream on the floor.
-Add around 3 tbsp of cream to the piping bag.
+Add around 3 tablespoon of cream to the piping bag.

 - Put on the third floor and brush with cream.
 Cream cuffs as a deco splash.
 Put cherries on.
 Decorate the cake with chocolate shavings or crumbles as desired.
 Cool before cutting.